csmanioto/mysql_scripts/README.md

 Now I decided save this script in github to make versions.
 But I love helping persons and why not share all scripts in public repository ?

 # Help file
+* rds_parameter_group.txt

+  Most common variables used in  Amazon Web Sercice -  RDS.
+    - [x] Variables used when change MyISAM to InnoDB
+    - [x] Variables used to character set.

 # Stable scripts:
 * clean_export_structure.sh
       - [x] Converting database engine from myisam to innodb.
 Recreating  triggers and routines in a clean sql file without charset and especial  mysqldump command.